onzfonz/comp227/src/content/0/en/part0a.md

 The course contains fourteen parts, the first of which is numbered 0 for consistency with past iterations.
 One part corresponds loosely to one week (averaging 15-20 hours) of studying, but the speed of completing the course is flexible.

-Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before enough know-how of the topics in part <i>n</i>  has been achieved.
+Proceeding from part *n* to part *n+1* is not sensible before enough know-how of the topics in part *n*  has been achieved.
 In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.

-In parts 1-4 you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
+In parts 1-4 you are expected to do *at least* all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
-Parts 5- do not have asterisk marked exercises since there is no similar dependency on previous parts.
+Other parts do not have asterisk-marked exercises since there is no similar dependency on previous parts.

 You will need to complete the course as specified on Canvas and based on those due dates

 ### Course channel in Discord

-You can discuss the course and related topics in our <a target='_blank' href='https://discord.gg/VRUKRxCJ95'>Discord</a>.
+You can discuss the course and related topics in our [Discord](https://discord.gg/VRUKRxCJ95).
 Discord will have different channels for both your learning partners as well as course-related conversations.
 You will be expected to be active on Discord!